-We define those possibilities in biological systems.
+We use computational models to formally define those possibilities in dynamic biological systems.

 Model definition, model selection, parameter inference, and hypothesis formulation.